Calligraphy: Americas

-Maya civilization
+Maya

 Maya calligraphy was expressed via Maya glyphs; modern Maya calligraphy is mainly used on seals and monuments in the Yucatán Peninsula in Mexico.
-Maya glyphs are rarely used in government offices; however in Campeche, Yucatán and Quintana Roo, calligraphy in Maya languages is written in Latin script rather than Maya glyphs.
+Maya glyphs are rarely used in government offices; however, in Campeche, Yucatán and Quintana Roo, calligraphy in Maya languages is written in Latin script rather than Maya glyphs.
 Some commercial companies in southern Mexico use Maya glyphs as symbols of their business.
 Some community associations and modern Maya brotherhoods use Maya glyphs as symbols of their groups.

 Most of the archaeological sites in Mexico such as Chichen Itza, Labna, Uxmal, Edzna, Calakmul, etc. have glyphs in their structures.
 Carved stone monuments known as stele are common sources of ancient Maya calligraphy.

 Europe

-Calligraphy in Europe recognizable in the use of the Latin script in Western Europe, and in the use of the Greek, Armenian, and Georgian, and Cyrillic scripts in Eastern Europe.
+Calligraphy in Europe is recognizable in the use of the Latin script in Western Europe, and in the use of the Greek, Armenian, Georgian, and Cyrillic scripts in Eastern Europe.

-Western Europe

-Roman Antiquity
+Ancient Rome

 The Latin alphabet appeared about 600 BCE in ancient Rome, and by the first century CE it had developed into Roman imperial capitals carved on stones, rustic capitals painted on walls, and Roman cursive for daily use.
 In the second and third centuries the uncial lettering style developed.
 As writing withdrew to monasteries, uncial script was found more suitable for copying the Bible and other religious texts.
 It was the monasteries which preserved calligraphic traditions during the fourth and fifth centuries, when the Roman Empire fell and Europe entered the early Middle Ages.

 At the height of the Roman Empire, its power reached as far as Great Britain; when the empire fell, its literary influence remained.
 The Semi-uncial generated the Irish Semi-uncial, the small Anglo-Saxon.
 Each region developed its own standards following the main monastery of the region (i.e. Merovingian script, Laon script, Luxeuil script, Visigothic script, Beneventan script), which are mostly cursive and hardly readable.

-Middle Ages
+Western Christendom

 Christian churches promoted the development of writing through the prolific copying of the Bible, the Breviary, and other sacred texts.
 Two distinct styles of writing known as uncial and half-uncial (from the Latin uncia, or "inch") developed from a variety of Roman bookhands.
 The 7th–9th centuries in northern Europe were the heyday of Celtic illuminated manuscripts, such as the Book of Durrow, Lindisfarne Gospels and the Book of Kells.